Old Chief Joseph

 Nevertheless, in 1863, following a gold rush in Nez Percé territory, the federal government took back approximately 6 e6acre of this land.
 That confined the Nez Percé to a 750,000 acre reservation in Idaho, which was only one tenth its previous size.
 Old Joseph argued that this second treaty was never approved by his people.
 Feeling deceived, Old Joseph condemned the United States, slashed his American flag, shredded his Bible, and declined to move his band from the Wallowa Valley or to sign the treaty that would make the new reservation boundaries legitimate.
+He died in 1871, though his gravestone got it wrong and said he died in 1872.

-He was the father of Hinmahtoo-yahlatkekht, also known as "Young Joseph" or Chief Joseph.
+He was the father of hinmahtoo-yahlatkekht, also known as "Young Joseph" or Chief Joseph.